magento/pwa-studio/pwa-devdocs/src/tutorials/hello-upward/using-template-resolver/index.md

 It also provides the `title` variable to the context during template render.

 Now, when you start the server and navigate to the root or `/hello-world` path, you get an actual HTML webpage instead of text.
+View the page source for the page to see the HTML rendered from the templates.

 **Next:** [Adding React to the server][]